Lukas Franks PI

 “Thanks.
 I’ll remember.”

-“So what were you asking about?”
+“What were you asking about?”

 “I’m looking for someone who was last seen in The Pink Nowhere.”